awsdocs/amazon-appstream2-developer-guide/doc_source/what-is-appstream.md

 A *stack* consists of an associated fleet, user access policies, and storage configurations\.
 You set up a stack to start streaming applications to users\.

 **streaming instance**
 A *streaming instance* \(also known as a fleet instance\) is an EC2 instance that is made available to a single user for application streaming\.
+After the user’s session completes, the instance is terminated by EC2\.

 **user pool**
 Use the *user pool* to manage users and their assigned stacks\.